llaville/box-manifest/docs/Tutorial/generate-custom-stub.md

 - search for the first manifest available in a priority files list
 - show a specific version

-Create, for example this custom stub, either manually or with the `box-manifest box:stub` command.
+Create, for example this custom stub, either manually or with the `box-manifest stub` command.

 ```php
 <?php